chrispugliese/SampleShare/README.md

 `
 localhost:8000
 `
 to view the site.
-You will be presented with the view of the home page like this.
+You will be presented with the view of the home page like this:

 *show pics of a successful homepage*